stefanolaru/docs.gumcart/source/index.html.md

 ---
 title: GumCart Documentation

-language_tabs: # must be one of https://git.io/vQNgJ
+#language_tabs: # must be one of https://git.io/vQNgJ
-    - shell
-    - javascript
+#    - javascript

 toc_footers:
     - <a href='https://gumcart.com'>Sign Up on GumCart</a>